 The Blanch Test: Your First Diagnostic Step

-Before considering what might be causing red dots on the skin, there is one quick and informative test worth doing at home.
+Before considering what might be causing red dots on the skin, there is one quick and informative test you can do at home.
 Press a fingertip or a clear glass firmly against the red dot.
 If it turns white under pressure and then returns to red when you release, it is called blanching.
 Blanching indicates the color comes from blood in dilated vessels that can be displaced by pressure.

 Most of the causes discussed below produce blanching dots.
 The exceptions, petechiae, are addressed first because they carry the highest urgency.